surveycto/scto-encryption/docs/csv_encrypt.md

 ## Features

 * Encrypt each individual piece of data in each column of data.
-* Exlclude from encryption data in specided columns.
+* Exclude specided columns from encryption data, so those columns remain unencrypted.
 * Include both the ciphertext and IV in the CSV file.
 * Create a new CSV file at the specified location with the encrypted data.
 The original CSV file will remain unencrypted.